 The photos below represent our favourite areas.

-Paradise Collection at Hamilton Gardens
+Paradise collection at Hamilton Gardens

 The Paradise Collection is all about tradition.
 It includes the Indian Char Bagh, Italian Renaissance, Japanese Garden of Contemplation, the Chinese Scholars’, English Flower, and Modernist gardens.